kiegroup/git-backporting/README.md

 | Dry Run       | -d, --dry-run        | N            | If enabled the tool does not push nor create anything remotely, use this to skip PR creation                                                           | false       |

 > **NOTE**: `pull request` and `target branch` are *mandatory*, they must be provided as CLI options or as part of the configuration file (if used).

+#### Authorization token

+Since version `4.5.0` we introduced a new feature that allows user to provide the git access token through environment variables.
+These env variables are taken into consideration only if the `--auth/-a` is not provided as argument/input.
+Here the supported list of env variables:
+- `GITHUB_TOKEN`: this is checked only if backporting on Github platform.
+- `GITLAB_TOKEN`: this is checked only if backporting on Gitlab platform.
+- `CODEBERG_TOKEN`: this is checked only if backporting on Codeberg platform.
+- `GIT_TOKEN`: this is considered if none of the previous envs are set.

+> **NOTE**: if `--auth` argument is provided, all env variables will be ignored even if not empty.

 #### Configuration file example